-- August 29th: Late Registration & Add/Drop ends
+- January 16th: Late Registration & Add/Drop ends

-- September 1st: Labor Day - No classes
+- January 19th: MLK Day - No classes

+- March 5th: Midterm grades are due

+- Mar 16th - 20th: Spring Break - No classes

-- October 13th: Fall Break - No classes
+- April 2nd - 6th: Easter Break - No classes

-- October 14th (Tuesday): Monday schedule
+- April 7th (Tuesday): Monday schedule

-- October 16th: Midterm grades are due

-- November 14th: Last day to withdraw
+- April 24th: Last day to withdraw

-- November 26th - 28th: Thanksgiving Break - No classes

-10 Class Policies
+11 Class Policies

-The expectations described in the Participation and Professional Behavior section guide how we create a respectful and productive classroom environment (See Section 7 - Item #10).
+The expectations described in the Participation and Professional Behavior section guide how we create a respectful and productive classroom environment (See Section 8 - Item 10).
 The policies below explain in more detail what this looks like in practice and outline the specific consequences for violations.
 These rules are part of your participation grade and are designed to ensure that everyone has the opportunity to learn without unnecessary disruptions.

-- 1. Attendance and Punctuality: Students are expected to attend and participate in every class session.
+- Attendance and Punctuality: Students are expected to attend and participate in every class session.
 Arriving late or leaving early disrupts both classmates and the flow of the lesson.
 Students who arrive late will lose participation points and may also lose time on in-class assessments.
-Students who leave early without prior approval will lose participation points. - 2.
-Remaining in Class: Students are expected to remain in class for the full session.
+Students who leave early without prior approval will lose participation points. - Remaining in Class: Students are expected to remain in class for the full session.
 Leaving should occur only in cases of emergency (e.g., bathroom or family emergency).
 Exiting and re-entering during class without explanation will result in participation point deductions.
-Students who must leave should speak with me after class. - 3.
-Headphones and Earbuds: Headphones and earbuds may not be worn during class.
-Violations will result in a deduction of participation points. - 4.
-Preparedness: Students are expected to come to class prepared, having completed assigned readings and ready to engage in discussion and activities.
-Coming unprepared will negatively affect your participation grade. - 5.
-Engagement: Students are encouraged to ask questions and participate actively.
-Choosing not to engage (e.g., being distracted or unresponsive during activities) may lower participation points.
-Moreover, I expect every student to participate in the discussions led by classmates (I keep track of participation tallies and their quality). - 6.
-Technology Use: While technology can be a helpful learning tool, misuse is distracting to both you and others.
+Students who must leave should speak with me after class. - Headphones and Earbuds: Headphones and earbuds may not be worn during class.
+Violations will result in a deduction of participation points. - Preparedness: Students are expected to come to class prepared, having completed assigned readings and ready to engage in discussion and activities.
+Coming unprepared will negatively affect your participation grade. - Engagement: Students are encouraged to ask questions and participate actively.
+Choosing not to engage (e.g., being distracted or unresponsive during activities) may lower participation points. - Technology Use: While technology can be a helpful learning tool, misuse is distracting to both you and others.
 Inappropriate use of technology (e.g., web browsing, texting, social media, unrelated apps, or any unauthorized activity) through laptops, tablets, smartwatches, or phones will not be tolerated.
-Each violation will result in a 5% deduction from your participation grade. - 7.
-Responsibility for Missed Class: Students who miss class are responsible for all material covered and for making arrangements to submit assignments on time.
-Missed participation cannot be made up. - 8.
-Respectful Conduct: Side conversations, disruptions, or dismissive behavior toward classmates will not be tolerated.
-Disrespectful behavior will result in participation point deductions, and repeated issues may result in further action under the university's conduct policies.

-9. AI Tools: Artificial intelligence (AI) tools such as ChatGPT, Gemini, and Copilot can be valuable resources for learning, but their use in this course must support-not replace-your own critical thinking and analysis.
+Each violation will result in a 5% deduction from your participation grade.
+There will be class times when electronic devices are not allowed.
+A student who is caught using devices during these no-device periods will get a 10% deduction from the participation grade for each violation. - AI Tools: Artificial intelligence (AI) tools such as ChatGPT, Gemini, and Copilot can be valuable resources for learning, but their use in this course must support-not replace-your own critical thinking and analysis.
 The following guidelines clarify when and how AI tools may be used across different assignments and activities.